We love data, and we love checklists. So we decided to put one together for other business users in the software industry to share what we've learned.

-Here is a little bit of context, so you understand my data project playground.
+Here is a little bit of context, so you understand our data project playground.

 Our clients are all kinds of decision-makers and teams in Fortune 500 companies: CIO, CMO, C-LEVEL, HR departments… you name it.
 What we call “projects” are the setup and configuration of our software within these companies.